-Sonos new Play:5 review: Dynamic and detailed sound quality
+Dynamic and detailed sound quality

-There is a great dynamic range and some serious volume from the Play:5 - far bigger than most rooms it is likely to be placed in.
+There is a great dynamic range and some serious volume from the Play:5 though - far bigger than most rooms it is likely to be placed in.
 Detail is clear even at lower volumes so you don't lose anything by not having the speaker on at full blast, but it isn't lost at higher volumes either.

 We listened to several tracks and genres - from Adele's Someone Like You to Massive Attack's Unfinished Symphony and vocals - and instruments were as crisp and full-bodied as the booming bass.
 The Play:5 covers all departments well, offering a wide and impressive sound quality, and for those who enjoy a bit of extra bass, it won't disappoint.

-We also asked a musician friend to pop over and listen to one of his own tracks, The Art of Silent War, to see whether he thought the new Play:5 did it justice and reproduced the track the way he intended it to sound.
+We also asked a musician friend to pop over and listen to one of his own tracks, The Art of Silent War, to see whether he thought the Play:5 (2015) did it justice and reproduced the track the way he intended it to sound.
 In his opinion, highs and lows were perfectly separated and he thought it enhanced the bass of the track in a positive way.

 Stereo output is possible by using a pair of Play:5 speakers (or any combination of the same Sonos speakers, for that matter).
-During a demo before we got the new Play:5 home for review, we experienced a stereo pairing in both horizontal and vertical orientations.
-When turned horizontally the speakers deliver a wider soundstage to our ears, delivering sound just as impressive right at the sides of the room as the sweet-spot in the middle of the room.
+During a demo before we got the Play:5 (2015) home for review, we experienced a stereo pairing in both horizontal and vertical orientations.
+When turned horizontally, the speakers deliver a wider soundstage to our ears, delivering sound just as impressive right at the sides of the room as the sweet-spot in the middle of the room.

 Unlike some of its competitors, Sonos supports up to CD quality (16-bit), but it has yet to jump on the hi-res (24-bit) bandwagon and it isn't likely to do so any time soon.
 That may come as a disappointment to some.
-We were told by the company's sound leader, Giles Martin, that "it makes no sense in the consumer world", adding that he or the company "refuse to play the numbers game".
+We were told back in 2015 by the company's sound leader, Giles Martin, that "it makes no sense in the consumer world", adding that he or the company "refuse to play the numbers game".